mohammed-nor/Budget_It/README.md

-An App that "budget it" up for you , ideal for salaries ! samples, guidance on mobile development, and a full API reference.
+An App that "budget it" up for you , ideal for salaries !
+Here you will find samples, guidance on mobile development, and a full API reference.

-# Budget_It
+# Budget It!

 Budget_It is a personal budgeting and financial tracking app built with Flutter.
 It helps you manage your monthly and annual finances, track your savings goals, and visualize your financial performance over time.